Milestone developments in quantum Information and No-Go theorems: No-go theorems

-Here we present the proof of no-cloning theorem by using the property of unitary operation.
+The no-cloning theorem states that one can not create an identical copy of an arbitrary pure quantum state.
+No-cloning theorem is provided by L.Park in 1970~\cite{Park:1970}, then further re-investigated in 1982 by W.Wootters and W.Zurek~\cite{nc1} and separately by D.Dieks~\cite{nc2}.
+The theorem of quantum cloning is easy to prove.
+Here we give a proof of this theorem based on unitarity of the underlying operation.
 Consider two pure states as $|\psi\rangle$, $|\phi\rangle$ and a blank state $|b\rangle$.
 Mixing each pure state with blank state and perform the unitary operation which has the goal to copy the pure state into a blank state.
 So we get,